 Note: This figure only counts completed absence where the employee has returned to work.
-Absences still ongoing at the time of the count will cause these figures to increase over time.
-A more accurate figure will be available as the fiscal year progresses.
+Absences still ongoing at the time of the count will cause these

 In Q3 3598 of the days lost were related to potential or actual exposure to Covid-19 (highest category).
 (These instances do not all relate to actual exposure/virus symptoms, most are precautionary isolation).
 Note - these figures will change over time as ongoing absences are counted.